Civ13/civ13-wiki/wiki/Rules.md

   - **Every user must have common sense to identify and apply the rules to their behavior correctly so as to avoid breaking the rules and to discern wrong-doers from players who follow the rules.**
+  - Sharing exploits of any kind or sharing information that could lead to griefing is against the rules.
+    You will be warned first if you do it again it will result in a permanent ban from the server.
+If you find a exploit please inform staff privately.

 ### Prohibited Behaviors: